 The original set was constructed out of temporary materials and taken away when filming was completed.
 It was rebuilt in 2009 out of permanent materials for the filming of The Hobbit Trilogy and has been maintained as a tourist attraction since.

-Most of the Hobbit holes are not deep enough to go inside but one is open to stand in and take photos.
+Most of the hobbit holes are not deep enough to go inside but one is open to stand in and take photos.
 I loved how the occupation of each Hobbit is reflected in what’s outside their door – for example cheese, fish, woodwork or flowers.

-I’m not a huge fan of the films but it was a very cool place to visit.
-Then tour concludes with a complementary drink at The Green Dragon Inn which is certainly one of the highlights.
+I’m not a huge fan of the films but it was still a very cool place to visit.
+The guided tour concludes with a complementary drink at The Green Dragon Inn which is certainly one of the highlights.